Personalize selling with product rec quizzes 👉

 Signup

-So, you’ve got the next billion dollar idea that will blow the top off your profit margins.
+So, you’ve got the next billion-dollar idea that’ll blow the top off your profit margins.
 You just know you’re onto a winner!
 Time to throw a huge budget (or your life savings) at this idea, right?

-Woah, not so fast...
+Not so fast!
 You're not likely to get very far in the marketplace if you only rely on your gut instincts.
-In fact, recent research from Harvard Business School professor Clayton Christensen states that over 30,000 new products are introduced every year—and a whopping 95 percent fail.

-How can you know if your idea even has a chance at surviving in the cutthroat marketplace?
-Crystal balls sadly went out of fashion a few centuries ago.
+How can you know if your idea even has a chance of surviving in the cutthroat marketplace?

 The answer: market research.
 A realistic prediction, based on data, of your chances of success.
 Basically, it’s a way to find out the market viability of your idea.